cbastienbaron/defi-portfolio/README.md

 Raw Data:

 All transactions are shown here in tabular form.
+When clicking on Blockheight, Blockhash, Owner or Transaction-Hash the Blockchain Explorer will be opened with the respective value.
 The table can be exported as a csv file.
 To do this, right-click on the corresponding sub-functions.

 <img src="./src/screenshots/rawdata.png" width="700" height="411"/>